Integrity Initiatives in the Südhof Lab

 #1 (March 2024)

-Accusation: Dr. Bik alleges that one control panel in the 70 blots of Figure 3 is duplicated.
+Accusation: One control panel among the 70 blots of Figure 3 is duplicated.

 Resolution: There are two problems with this accusation.
-A. This is not a published paper, but a preprint posted to elicit comments on BioRxiv.
-Dr. Bik instead chose to ‘comment’ on PubPeer which is typical of her agenda.
-B. Blot duplications are often mis-identified because similar samples, when run on the same gel apparatuses at the same relative positions in the gel produce the same blotting artifacts.
-This doesn’t mean they are duplicated, but is expected.
+First, this is not a published paper, but a preprint posted to elicit comments on BioRxiv.
+The accuser chose not to comment on BioRxiv but to level an accusation on PubPeer which is typical of PubPeer’s anti-scientific agenda.
+Second, blot duplications are often mis-identified because similar samples, when run on the same gel apparatuses at the same relative positions in the gel produce the same blotting artifacts.
+This doesn’t mean they are duplicated.
+We have resubmitted the paper for publication and have made all raw data available.

 Classification: Unfounded